THEY say opening a restaurant is one of the hardest businesses around.

 An ungodly sibling row ensued and I was overruled by the ‘boss’.

 I gingerly placed the dessert in front of the customer and scuttled off avoiding eye contact.
-I nervously lingered downstairs until I thought it was safe to walk past her table.
+I lingered downstairs until I thought it was safe to walk past her table.

 Until I heard: “Excuse me?
 What is this?
 This isn’t quesillo?”